Pierre Jacobsen: Death

-Jacobsen and his colleagues Count Rossi Longhi died when a train struck their vehicle at a Geneva level crossing in July 1, 1957.
+Jacobsen and his colleagues Count Rossi Longhi died when a train struck their vehicle at a Geneva level crossing on July 1, 1957.
 After waiting for one train to pass, the gate keeper raised the barrier, signalling for them to drive forward, but the Geneva–Lausanne Express train moving in the opposite director struck their vehicle at full speed.

 Jacobsen was posthumously awarded the Nansen Refugee Award in 1958.

 Barthelemy Epinat of France took over Jacobsen's responsibilities at the Intergovernmental Committee for European Migration.